 I completed general exams in May 2018 with a major field in Modern Science (Erika L. Milam) and minor fields in Modern Technology (Emily Thompson) and Modern U.S. History (Margot Canaday).
 Before coming to Princeton, I ensconced myself in Cambridge, where I developed an affinity for calculators, then spent two years working as a software developer for a large Midwest industrial supplier.
-I occasionally host podcasts for the New Books Network on Science, Technology, and Society.
-I nurse side interests in the histories of genetics, information technology, the sciences of mind and brain, and populations as objects of knowledge.
+I also hosted podcasts for the New Books Network on Science, Technology, and Society.

 Prospective applicants, feel free to reach out to me with any questions about studying History of Science at Princeton or in general.